 PIRS user a lens which splits the received beam into several planes; each plane having alternate ‘hot’ and ‘cold’ areas.
 Movement across these hot and cold areas are detected by the sensing element.
 See an example below, courtesy of Texecom:

 Typical usage: offices, shops and dwellings (for the express reason of reducing the number of false alarms).

 Quad Element PIRs are similar to the PIRs described above, but have the beam planes split into four (hence, ‘quad’) ‘hot’ and ‘cold’ zones in the form of a square.
 The detector then decides whether it is a true alarm activation depending on the pattern ‘seen’.
 This can significantly reduce the number of false alarms.

 Typical usage: harsh environments such as garages, out-buildings, factories and workshops.

 Dual Technology (DT), also called ‘Dualtec’ detectors, comprise a PIR and a Microwave detector in the same unit.
 The basic operation of these detectors are that both elements within the detector have to be triggered to create an alarm activation.
-The PIR detect works in the same was as a standard PIR, as explained above.
+The PIR detection element works in the same way as a standard PIR, as explained above.
 The Microwave detector essentially ‘sees’ space.
 The microwave unit emits a microwave signal which bounces around the room and is then received back where it is converted into a particular value.
 Any change to the volume of the room or the movement of objects (such as intruder entering) within the room will cause a change in the received signal.
 If this change in signal is deemed significant then an alarm is triggered.
 The microwave sensitivity and range are usually adjustable.